Moebits/Moepictures.moe/readme.md

 ### Multiple Images Per Post

 Moebooru supports multiple images per post, which is great for comics and posts with lots of variations.
-We also still have the usual parent/child relationships for third-party posts.
+We also have parent/child relationships for third-party posts.

 ### Image Filters